 mkdir -m 1777 /tmp/shared_workspace

 This creates a directory with full permissions for everyone (777) plus the sticky bit (1), resulting in octal 1777.
 The sticky bit is essential for directories like /tmp where multiple users need write access but shouldn’t be able to delete each other’s files.
-You’ll see a t in the permissions when running ls -ld.
+Verify the permissions:

 Example 14: Set SGID Bit for Group Collaboration